tinius0/NumberRecognition/README.md

 A neural network used to recognize numbers, trained on the MNIST dataset.
 This project includes a drawing interface that allows users to draw digits and see the model's predictions in real-time.
+Going from a solution using tensorflow frameworks to a manually implemented network.
+The accuracy when using tensorflow was about 97% (4 epochs, v0).
+The accuracy of the latest neural network is:

 ## Features